codess-aus/AS-App-Dev-with-Copilot/docs/intro.md

 ### ⚡ Speed Boost for Devs

-Say you’re writing a C# method called `addInt` to add two numbers.
+Say you're writing a C# method called `addInt` to add two numbers.
 Start typing and boom 💥 — Copilot finishes it for you.

 ![Copilot suggestion](assets/autocomplete-add-numbers.png)

-No syntax colors = Copilot’s suggestion.
+No syntax colors = Copilot's suggestion.
 Hit `Tab` to accept.
-Hit `Esc` to say “nah.”
+Hit `Esc` to say "nah."
 ![accept](assets/autocomplete-accept-tab.png)
 ---

 ### 🧠 Smarter Than It Looks

-Let’s level up.
+Let's level up.
 You want a method that adds only prime numbers from a list.
-Start typing `addPrimeNumbersInNumericList` and Copilot’s got your back.
+Start typing `addPrimeNumbersInNumericList` and Copilot's got your back.

 ![numeric list](assets/autocomplete-add-numeric-list.png)

 Looks good?
 Hit `Tab`.
 But wait — `isPrime` is red ❌.
-It’s missing.
+It's missing.

 ![is primte](assets/autocomplete-isprime-issue.png)